css-modules/icss/README.md

 The following are desirable for output readability, but not enforced:

 - There should be only one `:export` block
-- It should at the top of the file, but after any `:import` blocks
+- It should be located at the top of the file, but after any `:import` blocks

 ### :import